Guest host: Jeopardy!

 Following the death of longtime host, Alex Trebek, in November 2020, Jeopardy! had a guest host format until a permanent host could be found.
 Those included past Jeopardy! champions Ken Jennings and Buzzy Cohen, executive producer Mike Richards, television news personalities Katie Couric, Bill Whitaker, Savannah Guthrie, Sanjay Gupta, Anderson Cooper George Stephanopoulos and Robin Roberts, Aaron Rodgers of the Green Bay Packers, talk show host Mehmet Oz, actress and neuroscientist Mayim Bialik, Reading Rainbow host LeVar Burton, Squawk on the Street co-host David Faber and ESPN broadcaster Joe Buck.
 Richards would be announced as the permanent host at season's end, with Bialik being taken on as a host for primetime tournaments airing on ABC.
-Michaels was soon fired due to past personal conduct issues and self-dealing allegations regarding his intervention making the host search pointless.
-Currently, the daily version of the show is currently hosted on a rotation by Bialik (when available due to commitments for her sitcom, Call Me Kat) and Jennings.
+Richards was soon fired due to past personal conduct issues and self-dealing allegations regarding his intervention making the host search pointless.
+As of the start of 2024, Jennings now serves as the solo host for both the syndicated and primetime series with Bialik's later departure.

 Jimmy Kimmel Live

+Of the current network late night talk shows, Jimmy Kimmel Live is the only program that has used guest hosts on a recurring basis.
 At the end of June 2020 and in the wake of the COVID-19 pandemic, Jimmy Kimmel decided to take time off from his late night talk show Jimmy Kimmel Live! in July and August 2020 to spend more time with his family and prepare for hosting the 72nd Primetime Emmy Awards.
-He has since continued a break from hosting in those months before the start of the television season in September as a summer tradition, with guest hosts including Anthony Anderson and Chelsea Handler a part of the yearly rotation.
+He has since continued a break from hosting in those months before the start of the television season in September as a summer tradition, with guest hosts including Anthony Anderson and Chelsea Handler a part of the yearly rotation (except for 2023 due to the parallel WGA/SAG-AFTRA strikes, when the show was fully dark).
 Previously Kimmel has taken time off and had guest hosts as he dealt with personal health matters, including complications from the birth and development of his younger son.

+On April 1, 2022, Tonight Show host Jimmy Fallon guest hosted Jimmy Kimmel Live while Kimmel guest hosted the Tonight Show as an April Fools Joke.

+Kimmel employed guest hosts in the summer of 2024 while he was taking several months off, beginning in June 2024 when Martin Short guest hosted for a week.
+Anthony Anderson, Kathryn Hahn, Kumail Nanjiani, Lamorne Morris, Jeff Goldblum, RuPaul, Ryan Reynolds and Hugh Jackman are also scheduled to substitute for Kimmel over the summer.
+Kimmel had no guest host during his September 2025 suspension, with those guests on those intended episodes moved to other dates after his return, and the timeslot filled by the network with episodes of Celebrity Family Feud.